How Far Is The Great Barrier Reef From The Shore?

 There’s a myriad of ways to enjoy the Outer Reef: from scuba diving to snorkelling, take your pick!
 The average dive site in the Outer Reef is 15 metres, making it the perfect diving site for any skill level.

 Trips to the Outer Reef greatly differ depending on which operator you choose to go with.
-Some of the renowned diving sites include Norma and Saxon Reefs, and Thetford and Briggs Reef.
-The Outer Reef is also great for families - some operators make use of large and permanent pontoons, which provides a safe, secure and accessible way to enjoy the reef or take a dive.
+Some of the renowned diving sites include Norman and Saxon Reefs, and Thetford and Briggs Reef.
+The Outer Reef is also great for families - some operators make use of large and permanent pontoons, which provide a safe, secure and accessible way to enjoy the reef or take a dive.

 Mid Reefs (Arlington, Saxon, Hastings, Upolo, Pinnacle Reefs & Michaelmas Cay)